databio/genome-region-workshop/README.md

 * identify the most enriched public region sets for a given query user set
 * identify different aggregate DNA methylation patterns at different region sets
-* annotate principal component axes using region sets for a provided dataset
+* annotate inter-sample variation in a provided dataset using principal component analysis and region sets